DarshilPadmani/AutoVRse_PerfectAim_InventorySystem/README.md

 ## 🎮 How to Play

-1. Grab a ball using your VR controller.
+1. Grab a items(fruits, cakes, utensils) that are on the ground using your VR controller.
-2. Aim at the target and throw!
+2. Aim at the spawining target and throw!
 3. Each hit gives +10 points.
 4. Beat the timer and chase your high score.